-Mark Smithers considers several important examples of narrow gauge and industrial steam locomotives which are not currently in the forefront of public attention.
+Mark Smithers considers several important examples of narrow gauge and industrial steam locomotives which are not currently at the forefront of public attention.

 The reasons these locomotives may be regarded as such can vary from being locked away from public view, to having been overlooked for restoration to working order, and in the most extreme of circumstances, being in serious danger of being lost altogether through neglect.